noct-lang/noct/spec/noct-spec.rst

     identifier = ( unicode-letter | '_' ), { unicode-letter | unicode-digit | '_' };
     identifier-list = identifier, { ',', identifier };

 Certain identifier are reserved by the language.
-The use of these identifiers can cause unexpected errors or behavior.
+The use of these identifiers as names can cause unexpected errors or undefined behavior.
 The following are language reserved identifiers::

 - blank identifier: `_`
 - `keyword`_
-- Any identifier starting with a double underscore: `__`
+- Any identifier containing a double underscore: `__`

 Operators and punctuation
 `````````````````````````